 It was the beginning of January, and we rose early to start a few hours drive down the coast to Invercargill.
 It is here that I would be swimming with great white sharks, along with my parents.

 The journey was broken up by a standard sight in New Zealand, cattle crossing the road.
 You don’t get that in London.
 We had planned a halfway point stop for lunch at The Whistling Frog, near the Tautuku River.
 We eventually found the Frog and enjoyed a decent meal.
 We saw an abundance of signs for ‘McLean Falls’ nearby, so thought we would take the opportunity to check it out.

-We eventually found Mike, the fella that runs the show, after driving past him a couple of times.
+We eventually found Mike, the chap that runs the show, after driving past him a couple of times.
 He was abrupt as ever, but smiling.
 He introduced us to his assistant and the other passengers, one of which was just there for spectating.

 Another boat was already there, and almost immediately we saw our first great white shark.
 First impressions are always important, and they certainly give you one.
 They are absolutely massive.
 This one was 4.5 metres long, which is huge, but apparently they get even bigger.
 This was a male and the females are even larger.

+Once the first group were finished, we went in the cage.
 This video will give you an insight into what we saw when we went down…

 We had 3 or 4 goes in the water and everybody had plenty of time down there.
 Mike was very knowledgeable about the sharks, and was all too happy to share that with us.
 We ended up seeing 3 great white sharks, of varying sizes.
 The views from the boat can be just as good as underwater too, as the sharks often swim close to the surface.